populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 **Q2:** What do you see when you open the **.bed** file?
 Why is that?

-<details><summary>click to see answer (please think a bit before)</summary>
+<details><summary>click to see answer</summary>
 <p>

-	You should see some illegible characters, because it is a binary file made to be easily read by a computer but not so easily by humans.
+	You should see some illegible characters, because it is a binary file made to
+	be easily read by a computer but not so easily by humans

 </p>
 </details>

 Let's take a look at the **.bim** file containing all chimpanzees (“pan\_troglodytes.bim”)